Rogue's Yarn: Production

-It was shot at Brighton Studios.
-The film's sets were designed by the art director Bernard Sarron.
+The film was shot at Brighton Studios.
+The sets were designed by art director Bernard Sarron.

 Reception

 The Monthly Film Bulletin wrote: "A routine detective story of the "how-he-did-it" school, fairly interesting in plot but sometimes over-calculated in presentation.
 The two principals are dull, but John Serret is entertaining as a French police official, while Elwyn Brook-Jones avoids the hackneyed in his characterisation of a Scotland Yard man – though his disrespect for superior authorities seems somehow unlikely."

 Picture Show wrote: "Derek Bond, as the murderer, Nicole Maurey, as his French girl-friend, and Elwyn Brook-Jones, as the detective, give good performances in this interesting and holding tale."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Intriguing will-they-get-him yarn with some offbeat characterization in supporting roles."